 In addition, through funding from the Learning & the Brain® Foundation, Educator Resources, Inc. supports upcoming and senior researchers in the field of the science of learning with the "Transforming Education Through the Science of Learning" Award.

-Learning & the Brain® is produced by Public Information Resources, Inc.
+Learning & the Brain® is produced by Educator Resources, Inc.